-Make sure the shoes are comfy– you'll be spending several hours walking, standing up while you eat, drink and possibly dance – the German Christmas markets are particularly famous for dancing around the Christmas tree or old town square!
+Make sure the shoes are comfy– you’ll be spending several hours walking, standing up while you eat, drink and possibly dance – the German Christmas markets are particularly famous for dancing around the Christmas tree or old town square!

 How long does a Christmas Market in Europe last?

 European Christmas markets generally run from the last week in November until 23rd/24th December.
 Some markets can run until 6th January, but they are rare.

 Most Christmas markets in Europe are free to visit (although of course you’ll need to buy food/ drink/ gifts when you’re there), but some, like Tivoli Gardens market & amusement park in Copenhagen or Winter Wonderland in London, charges an entrance fee just to get in.
 And you still have to buy food/ drink inside.

-Make sure you research your chosen Christmas Market carefully to see if you need tickets, as they can sell out quickly, especially on weekends.
+Make sure you research your chosen Europe Christmas Market carefully to see if you need tickets, as they can sell out quickly, especially on weekends.

 Can you buy food & drink at Christmas Markets Europe?

 Absolutely!
 Honestly, the locals often use the markets more than the tourists, especially after work and especially in Germany.
 I spent a fantastic few days in Munich just before Christmas and it was a wonderful atmosphere with both locals and tourists joining in.

 Most European Christmas Markets will have:

 - many (many!) stalls selling beer (usually local brew)

 - gluhwein (warm wine with spices) or even hot-buttered rum (which is AMAZING)

 - a non-alcoholic warm drink (often warm apple juice or hot chocolate)

 - They will also provide water (you may have to pay)

 - street food such as hotdogs (bratwurst with various sauces/ fillings)

 - crepes (thin pancakes with sweet or savoury fillings)